 Arminians believe that God knows the future without causing it, or at least all of it.
 There have been several explanations developed to express how God knows the future.
 Determinism is one of these.
 Molinism is another one that some, but by no means all, Arminians accept.
 It is currently beyond me to adequately describe Molinism.
 But if you are interested you can find a description of it here.

 Another similar word is proorizō.
-This is translated in the NIV four time as predestined; once as ‘decided beforehand’; and once as destined.
+This is translated in the NIV four times as predestined; once as ‘decided beforehand’; and once as destined.
 Bullinger defines this word as “to set bounds, decree or ordain beforehand.”
 This word could easily be thought of as foreordain; expressing that God has predetermined something that will happen in the future.

 The first two uses of this word are in Romans 8:29-30; “those God foreknew he also predestined to be conformed to the image of his Son” and “those he predestined, he also called.”
-In both of these usages the predestination is based upon God’s foreknowledge.
+In both of these usages, the predestination is based upon God’s foreknowledge.
 God has chosen to do something based on what he sees in the future.

 According to God’s Plan

 This word is used again in Ephesians 1:11 where Paul says that “In him [Christ] we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will.”
-In this passage the foreordination is based on the plan of God.
+In this passage, the foreordination is based on the plan of God.
 While this passage can easily be used to support determinism, the question must be asked; how detailed is the plan of God?
 Has God laid everything out in exquisite detail?
 Or is his plan to save all who will believe?
 Or somewhere in between?

 If you accept that the plan is in great detail, then you need to be willing to credit God with all of the evil that happens in the world; something that most Arminians are unwilling to do.
 We believe Scripture would indicate that God’s will is more permissive.
 He allows humanity some autonomy, to make choices and be responsible for them.
 And God’s plan is to save all who will believe.